pydantic/pydantic/docs/concepts/models.md

 ## Faux immutability

 Models can be configured to be immutable via `model_config['frozen'] = True`.
 When this is set, attempting to change the values of instance attributes will raise errors.
-See [Model Config](model_config.md) for more details.
+See the [API reference][pydantic.config.ConfigDict.frozen] for more details.

 !!! note
     This behavior was achieved in Pydantic V1 via the config setting `allow_mutation = False`.